winni18/winni18.github.io/index.md

 1) Designing **LLM- and RL-based agents** for natural language interaction;
 2) Exploring **value alignment** and **bias mitigation** in language models.

-Please feel free to get in touch if our research interests align.

 {% include_relative _includes/news.md %}